nikulkaaa/Applied-ML-group-9/README.md

   - Miniconda3
   - Make sure to repopulate the repository (this is described in detail below)

-TODO:
-- MAKE SURE WE COVER AND TEST EVERY STEP (ON ALL PLATFORMS)

 ## 2. Installation with Docker (multi-platform and most recommended)

 2.1 Open a Git Bash terminal and clone the repository